No results were found...

 Product recommendation tip

-Use the “When a subscriber clicks a link” trigger to set off the workflow when a subscriber clicks a predefined link.
+Use the Clicks a link trigger to set off the workflow when a subscriber clicks a predefined link.

 You can then reuse the same link in all your automations and campaigns so subscribers trigger the automation wherever they click on it.
 This saves time as it means you don’t have to create a separate automation for each email.